 Phase 3: Scale Across the Farm

 Roll out monitoring to remaining ponds.
-At this point youâll have real data from Phase 1 and 2 to justify the investment to partners, lenders, or your own budget.
-Many farms start reallocating labor savings to fund the expansion, and the system effectively pays for its own rollout.
+At this point youâll have real data from Phase 1 and 2 to justify the investment to partners, lenders, or your own planning.
+Many farms reallocate the labor freed up by the first ponds to fund the expansion, so the rollout effectively pays its own way.

 Phase 4: Advanced Monitoring